-Sometimes MRSA drugs clear your skin infection but a chronic mrsa infection seems to arise.
-What causes this and what can you do?
+Sometimes drugs clear your skin infection but a chronic mrsa infection seems to arise.
+What causes these recurring mrsa reinfections and what can you do?

 - The bacteria may have quietly remained in your nose, groin or armpits and infected a new cut or skin weakness.
 You could be self infecting.

 - People also become reinfected in the community via other carriers who have no sign of infection.
 Between 1-15% of people in your community may be carriers of MRSA

 - These silent carriers may include pets, children in day care, friends and sexual partners.

 - People with other health challenges may be more vulnerable to reinfection because of a weakened immune system